Church of St. Andrew and St. Paul: The Church of St. Andrew and St. Paul

 The Church of St. Andrew and St. Paul in 1936.

 The present building was constructed on Sherbrooke Street at the corner of Redpath, and opened in 1932.
+Kildonan Hall, the house of devout Presbyterian Joseph Mackay, was destroyed in order to make way for the new church.
 The idea to build this church came about in 1918 following the merger of two separate Presbyterian congregations formed in the 19th century.

 It was designed in the Gothic Revival architecture style largely by Montreal draftsman H. Ross Wiggs who worked for the firm of Harold Lea Fetherstonhaugh.
 The materials used in construction were steel and reinforced concrete, although the interior is made entirely of stone.
 Built in the style of a cathedral, the interior of the church has three aisles.
 A large stained glass window overlooks the main communion table.
 There are also two windows made by William Morris who was associated with the English Arts and Crafts Movement.
 The wrought iron screen located in one of the chapels won an award for the architect, Fetherstonhaugh.
 Many of the commemorative stained glass windows within the church originated from the former St. Paul Church.

 The church's organ was built in 1932 by Casavant Frères, and is the largest in Montreal with 7000 organ pipes.

 The building is 67 meters (220 feet) long, and the exterior tower is 41 metres (135 feet) high.

+Beliefs

+Marriage

+The church has an inclusive vision and celebrates both opposite-sex marriages and same-sex marriages.